What payments and benefits are non-taxable?

 You can receive up to a maximum amount per mile without having to pay any tax.
 This is the Approved Mileage Allowance Payment (AMAP).
 The AMAP rate for using your own bicycle is 20p for each business mile.
 If your employer pays you 30p per mile, say, you have to pay tax on the extra 10p a mile you get above the approved rate.

-If you get paid less than the approved rate then you can claim tax relief on the difference.
+If you get paid less than the approved rate then you can claim tax relief on the difference, assuming that your income is high enough that you pay tax.

 Your employer can meet your removal or relocation costs, up to a maximum of £8,000 per move, if certain conditions are met.